Fall 2026 Persistence Project

 Call for Participants

-Join your colleagues in adding a few specific practices to one of your spring classes and see what kind of difference it makes on student success and retention.
-Let's try this out together!
+Join your colleagues in adding a few specific practices to one of your classes and see what kind of difference it makes on student success and retention.
+Let's do this together!

 What's the Persistence Project?